 The Company is subject to the UK Corporate Governance Code (the Code), which it aims to comply with fully.
-Details of the Company's compliance with the Code, during the preceding year, are set out in the Annual Report and Accounts and on the section of the website on Compliance with the UK Corporate Governance Code .
+Details of the Company's compliance with the Code, during the preceding year, are set out in the and on the section of the website on Compliance with the UK Corporate Governance Code .

 The directors of the Company are responsible to shareholders for ensuring that the Company is appropriately managed and that it achieves its objectives.
 This includes ensuring that an appropriate system of governance is in place throughout the Company.